-Covid staff shortages set to continue into New Year
+Covid staff shortages will continue into New Year

 On working from home, Mr Emeny said: "I would urge the prime minister to review that this week, as it does appear that London is coming through this Omicron crisis."

 Mathew Fell, chief policy director at the CBI employers' group, said: "This is clearly set to be one of the issues facing businesses at the start of this New Year.
-I think we were hearing just before the Christmas break retailers telling us that Covid-related absences were up about 50% in a week."
+We were hearing just before the Christmas break retailers telling us that Covid-related absences were up about 50% in a week."

+He said it was important the government resolves supply problems with Covid testing kits: "Testing is really key for confidence and making sure we have that as ingrained behaviour."

-He said it could not come at a worse time for firms, which were already suffering skills and labour shortages.
+Covid absence could not come at a worse time for firms, he said, because they were already suffering skills and labour shortages.

+However, Frances O'Grady, general secretary of the TUC, told the BBC some firms were flouting Covid health and safety rules, and it was time for the government to get tough with these employers.

+She added: "The government still hasn't fixed sick pay to ensure that we don't spread the virus.
+Those staff who are sick should taking proper time off sick, but [sick pay] is only £96 a week."

 Ministers have been tasked with developing "robust contingency plans" for workplace absences, as the government warned rising cases could see up to a quarter of staff off work.